Palakkad–Pollachi line

-The Palakkad–Pollachi line is a railway line between Palakkad and Pollachi in the states of Kerala and Tamil Nadu, India.
+The Palakkad–Pollachi line is a railway line between Palakkad and Pollachi in the states of Kerala and Tamil Nadu, India which comes under Palakkad railway division of Southern Railway zone.
+It connects Palakkad with Dindigul - Pollachi railway section.

-Status

-The line was functioning completely between Palakkad Junction and Palakkad Town.
+History

+The line was completed as a Metre-gauge railway during British Raj when the region was under Madras Presidency on 1 April 1932.
+The line was closed for gauge conversion as per Project Unigauge on 10 December 2008 and the same got completed in 2015.

 The section of the line between Palakkad Town and Pollachi completed safety testing on 2 October 2015.
 The safety inspection that followed conversion of the track was completed on 7 October 2015.
 The line was approved for passenger train services by the Commissioner of Railway Safety on 8 October 2015.

-Traffic will be greatly affected in Palakkad and neighboring towns when the rail line is reopened.
-Because there will be many trains using the route, more overpasses will need to be built.

 On 25 October, a load tolerance test was conducted with a train with 42 wagons carrying 3,720 tonnes of fertiliser and goods services resumed.
 Passenger services resumed on 16 November.